Review of Luke Chapter 18

 The widow was consistent with her request and she knew who was in charge (the earthly judge) and so she humbled herself, made herself small and I believe she made herself ‘an embarrassment’ by her just keeping on asking.

-We know we can all be snared as we grapple with the sin nature and default mode within us, which is to push ourselves, and point the finger.
-Push if we must, but let that push and effort be towards God – pull at His skirt.
+We know we can all be snared as we grapple with the sin nature and default mode within us, which is to push ourselves, and to point the finger.
+Push if we must, but let that push and effort be towards God – pull at His skirt if you please.

 Father, first we ask for forgiveness